A few days in Cusco…

 Take the train from Cusco to Aguas Calientes and spend the day exploring Machu Picchu.
 There are many travel agents and tour companies that coordinate excursions to Machu Picchu, but their prices are extremely inflated.
 I spent time researching alternative ways to visit Machu Picchu on my own (and without spending a couple hundred dollars) and was very happy that I did.

 As a UNESCO site, the Peruvian Ministry of Culture has placed a daily cap of 2,500 visitors in an effort to protect the historic landmark.
 As of July 2017, they have also changed the entry system by separating tickets between morning and afternoon in order to limit the number of tourists on site at one time.
 If you are interested in visiting this magnificent piece of history, I highly recommend purchasing tickets on your own and not paying for the walking tours on site.
 Aguas Calientes, the town at the base of Machu Picchu is also an adorable place to wander, explore, and shop the markets.
 Be sure to plan enough time to wander around if you can!
-A detailed blog post about purchasing tickets and visiting Machu Picchu will follow soon!
+A detailed blog post about purchasing tickets and visiting Machu Picchu can be found here!
 (NOTE: this is a full day trip outside of Cusco)

 Explore the Sacred Valley and Incan Ruins of Ollantaytambo: